 - arms all the way down to our fingers

-- and our legs all the way to our toes.
+- and your legs all the way to your toes.

-- Visualize ourselves in a garden of flowers.
+- Visualize yourselve in a garden of flowers.
 They may be all the same or they may be different types and a variety of colours

-- We are going to smell a flower
+- You are going to smell a flower

-- As we bring the flower closer we start to breathe in, feeling our belly and chest rise and expand
+- As you bring the flower closer you start to breathe in, feeling your belly and chest rise and expand

-- As we breathe out we feel our belly and chest fall
+- As you breathe out we feel your belly and chest fall

-- As we move around the garden smelling the flowers, we are aware of the rise and fall of our belly and chest as we breathe in and out as we smell each flower.
-Allowing our bodies to relax more and more with each breath out.
+- As you move around the garden smelling the flowers, you are aware of the rise and fall of our belly and chest as you breathe in and out as we smell each flower.
+Allowing your body to relax more and more with each breath out.